Pomax/are-we-flying/docs/index.md

 We do see that the DC-3 is considerably more bouncy than even the twin Beech, but for its size and weight, we'll take it.

 SCIENCE IMAGES GO HERE

+# Part 5: "Let's just have JavaScript fly the plane for us"

 ## Terrain follow mode